objektwerks/spark.area.of.interest/README.md

 2. sbt "run 25.0 365" | sbt run ( using built-in default values )
 3. Press Ctrl C to stop.

+>AreaOfInterestApp takes **2** commandline args.
+1. areaOfInterestRadiusInKilometers ( 25.0, in above example, defaults to 25.0 )
+2. hitDaysHence ( 365.0 in above example, defaults to 730 )

 >**WARNING** The Homebrew install of apache-spark is configured for Scala 2.11, **NOT** Scala 2.12.
 >Consequently, the build.sbt is set to Scala 2.11.12.
 The alternative would be to download and install
 >the Scala 2.12 version of Apache Spark via the Apache Spart web site.